cern-cta/CTA/common/runtime/README.md

   cta::runtime::XRootDConfig xrootd;
   // Put whatever you want here; will be populated from the config file and available in the run() function MyCustomConfStruct customConf;

+  // All configs must have this function (limitation of custom reflection implementation)
+  // If this number is not consistent with the actual number of members, it won't compile static constexpr std::size_t memberCount() { return 8; }
 };

 class CustomApp {